emberjs/core-notes/docs-team/2017-06/june-29.md

 MS:  Maybe Google is taking the page before post processing javascript.
 There may be a way to tell google to wait.
 I’ll take a look.

-RM: I changed the footer and nobody complained, but the header change broke firefox, but the custom element polyfill fixed it.
+RM: `@glimmer/web-component` breaks in Firefox because of custom elements v1.
+I changed the footer and nobody complained, but the header is more visible and we got a report. added a custom element polyfill to fix it.

 #### Help Wanted

 DW: Working on the back end got a test suite running with out data persistence (testing web hooks to github api).
 Going to swap out with data.
 Next onto looking at integrating the front end.
 Also need to verify signatures on web hooks (instead of blind trust).

 SK: Front end is just essentially a table right now.
 Should have some time next week for the front end.

 #### Hearth